Home » How can a psychologist help

 Acceptance and Commitment Therapy

 Becoming mindful of thoughts and feelings.
 Exploring how they impact upon your experience.
 Learning strategies for changing your approach.
-Minimising the negative effects of difficult experiences.
+Minimising the impact of difficult experiences.
+Choosing valued responses and behaviours.

 Cognitive Behaviour Therapy

-Identifying how your thoughts and perspective influence your feelings.
+Identifying how your thoughts and beliefs influence your feelings.
 Exploring how your feelings can then dictate your behaviour.
-Learning strategies for restructuring your thoughts so that you have more control over your feelings and behaviour.
+Learning strategies for changing these interactions.
+Gaining more perspective, insight and control.

 Client Centred Therapy

-Exploring issues openly and compassionately at your own pace.
+Exploring issues openly and compassionately, at your own pace.
 Following your lead and developing a process suited to you.
-Focusing on what feels most important to you.
+Focusing on what feels most important in your life.
 Supporting you to identify feelings, problems and solutions.

 Solution Focused Therapy

 Defining and exploring issues in depth.
-Identifying applicable values and using these to set and achieve meaningful goals.
+Identifying values that apply, and using these to set and work towards specific, meaningful goals.
 Exploring options, resources, barriers, and strategies.
 Putting plans into action, reflecting as we go, and building a sense of purpose.

 Interpersonal Therapy

 Developing warm and supportive relationships.
 Improving connection and intimacy.
 Resolving interpersonal conflicts.
-Learning reflective listening and "Non-Violent Communication" skills.
+Learning active listening and effective communication skills.
 Building up assertiveness and appropriate boundary-setting.
 Getting your (and their!) needs met.

 Trauma Informed Practice